 On the way up, I observed the hills rising in tiers.
 I could see the tilted rock strata that gave them their flat-topped form.
 I counted four tiers including the broad cap of the flats on which I now stood.
 The tilt that would have actually led “downhill” towards the base of the main mountain chain was hidden beneath the outwash alluvium that spread like broad aprons from the mouths of the higher canyons.
 Interrupting this broad, gentle slope upwards towards the Sierra San Luis was a line of small but steep hills.
 Then beyond the hills came the broken foothills of the mountain range.

 The details of the surrounding country in all directions were occasionally obscured by passing rain squalls in the distance.
-In fact, from this vantage point I had another typically stupendous view of the sky islands region.
+In fact, from this vantage point, I had another typically stupendous view of the sky islands region.
 My altimeter read ~5700 feet, already nearly a thousand feet higher than the ranch and canyon floor I left earlier that morning.
 The Sierra San Luis was massive and impressive to my east as a series of both rounded and saw-toothed ridges.

-The rhyolite (volcanic rock) escarpments, cliffs and spires among the long line of peaks had a discernible tilt to the east, just like the hills I was walking among.
+The rhyolite (volcanic rock) escarpments, cliffs, and spires among the long line of peaks had a discernible tilt to the east, just like the hills I was walking among.
 The flat-topped heights leaned towards Chihuahua.
 The entire area was a series of tilted and normal-faulted blocks with the Sierra San Luis and ranges to its south remaining in place while the surrounding country sank probably 15 – 25 million years ago.
-Below me the box canyon of Cajon Bonito stretched away to the north looking like a suture upon the landscape.
+Below me, the box canyon of Cajon Bonito stretched away to the north looking like a suture upon the landscape.
 It undoubtedly was following one of the fault lines created by that ancient mountain-shaping processes.

-To the north, the lofty Animas Mountains, which lay in the boot-heel of New Mexico, beyond the international border, were being quickly cloaked by dark clouds.
+To the north, the lofty Animas Mountains, which lay in the boot-heel of New Mexico, beyond the international border, was being quickly cloaked by dark clouds.
 I turned my gaze counter-clockwise.
 Directly north, the lower Peloncillo Mountains were also quickly covered by another rain squall.
 Beyond them, the dark mass of the Chiricahua Mountains lifted, the tallest mountains in my view.
 Continuing counter-clockwise: further away to the west were the Mule mountains and beyond them the much taller Huachucas.
 The Sierra San Jose directly west was in sunlight even as storm darkness flooded over the Sierra Cananea beyond them.
-A line of tall hills partially obscured the Sierra de los Ajos in the southwest.
-Then in the foreground the 7500-foot mesas, mountains, slopes and spires blocked the south and continued into the Sierra San Luis above me.
+A line of tall hills partially obscured the Sierra de Los Ajos in the southwest.
+Then in the foreground, the 7500-foot mesas, mountains, slopes, and spires blocked the south and continued into the Sierra San Luis above me.